Desktop publishing

-Desktop publishing (DTP) is the creation of documents using page layout software on a personal ("desktop") computer.
+Desktop publishing (DTP) is the creation of documents using dedicated software on a personal ("desktop") computer.
 It was first used almost exclusively for print publications, but now it also assists in the creation of various forms of online content.
-Desktop publishing software can generate layouts and produce typographic-quality text and images comparable to traditional typography and printing.
-Desktop publishing is also the main reference for digital typography.
+Desktop publishing software can generate page layouts and produce text and image content comparable to the simpler forms of traditional typography and printing.
 This technology allows individuals, businesses, and other organizations to self-publish a wide variety of content, from menus to magazines to books, without the expense of commercial printing.